PhD in Art and Visual Culture

 • English Proficiency Test

-All applicants whose first language is not English should be aware that the Test of English as a Foreign Language (TOEFL) or its equivalent must be taken before applying to our program.
-The TOEFL may be waived for applicants whose first language is not English who have already successfully completed a university degree at a university in an English speaking country.
+All applicants whose first language is not English should be aware that the Test of English as a Foreign Language (TOEFL) or its equivalent must be taken before applying to the University.
+The TOEFL is waived for applicants whose first language is not English who have already successfully completed a university degree at a university in an English speaking country.
+IELTS is also acceptable.

 For art history-based applications: